saky-semicolon/Better_World-Web-Project/README.md

 #### Learning and Training
 - **Learning Stage:** Providing educational content, practical projects, interviews, and networking to instill a Better World mindset.
 - **Online Training:** Comprehensive modules ensuring understanding and active participation toward the 17 SDGs.
+- **Blogs:** So many blogs will be written by our specialists about

 #### Evaluation and Impact Measurement
 - **Evaluation:** Assessing impact based on user engagement, effectiveness, and new user acquisition.